tpugliese/idme_takehome/README.md

 In the Notebook, I import the [sqlalchemy](https://www.sqlalchemy.org/) and [psycopg2](https://pypi.org/project/psycopg2/) python packages, and their dependencies as managed by the aforementioned Anaconda package manager.

 For troubleshooting, I followed Nihal Sahan's guide on [PostgreSQL in Jupyter](https://github.com/nihalsahan/DB/blob/main/ConnectPostgres.ipynb) I found through Google.

+For the Config File obfuscating, I followed [Vicki Boykis' Guide](https://vickiboykis.com/2020/02/25/securely-storing-configuration-credentials-in-a-jupyter-notebook/) and chose YAML because it is prolific with dbt.

 ## Connect